 Nancy Lokken – Violin / AUSTE Director / Suzuki Association of the Americas Teacher Trainer

 Ms. Lokken has taught in Bermuda, Canada, Spain, Japan, Mexico, Ecuador, Peru and Vienna.
 Her students have been recipients of numerous awards and recognitions, including performances with the Minnesota Orchestra and St. Paul Chamber Orchestra.
 The AUSTE students were selected to perform in the International Ensembles Concert at the SAA Conference in 2004, invited to perform in Mexico City at the International CEDROS-UP Festivals in 2005 and 2010.
-AUSTE students have toured throughout Mexico and Spain and in 2016 performed in Salzburg, Vienna and Prague.
+AUSTE students have performed in Salzburg, Vienna and Prague and toured throughout Mexico, Spain, and England.
 Ms. Lokken was honored by the American String Teachers Association with the award of Master Teacher for the state of Minnesota in 1998, and received the American Suzuki Institute Chair Award in 2012.

 Jim Bartsch: Orchestra